Dalton Risner

-Dalton William Risner (born July 13, 1995) is an American football offensive guard free agent of the National Football League (NFL).
-He played college football at Kansas State.
+Dalton William Risner (born July 13, 1995) is an American professional football offensive guard for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Kansas State Wildcats and was selected by the Denver Broncos in the second round of the 2019 NFL draft.

-Early years
+Early life

 Risner attended Wiggins High School in Wiggins, Colorado.

 College career

-Risner played at Kansas State from 2014 to 2018.
+Risner played for the Kansas State University Wildcats from 2014 to 2018.
 During his career, he started 50 of 51 games.
 As a senior, he was named an All-American by numerous publications.

 Professional career

+Denver Broncos

-Risner was drafted by the Denver Broncos in the second round (41st overall) of the 2019 NFL Draft.
+Risner was selected by the Denver Broncos in the second round (41st overall) of the 2019 NFL draft.

-Risner was named the starting left guard as a rookie and held on to the job for the next four seasons, missing four total games due to injury.
+Risner was named the starting left guard as a rookie and held the spot for the next four seasons, missing four total games due to injury.
+He was named to the PFWA All-Rookie Team.

+On January 3, 2023, Risner was placed on injured reserve with a partial UCL tear in his right elbow.

+Minnesota Vikings

+On September 19, 2023, Risner was signed by the Minnesota Vikings.
+He was named the starting left guard for the remainder of the season in Week 7.

+On May 31, 2024, Risner re-signed with the Vikings.
+He was placed on injured reserve on August 27, to begin the season.
+He was activated on November 2.

+Cincinnati Bengals

+On August 27, 2025, Risner was signed by the Cincinnati Bengals.

 Personal life

-Risner is a Christian.
-He married Whitney Clampitt on June 18, 2022 according to her Instagram.

 Risner created his own non-profit organization called the RisnerUp Foundation.

+He also serves as a Global Ambassador for Special Olympics international.